Use as REST API

 Start a job and get the result once the job is finished

-You may notice that some methods in API reference are located under ‘/jobs/’ path.
+You may notice that some methods in the API reference are located under ‘/jobs/’ path.
 For example, the method below starts site creation job:

 /api/v1/sharepoint/jobs/CreateSiteFromTemplate